 Improper disposal of syringes and other sharp objects can pose a health risk and damage the environment.

-Please always dispose of your used syringes and needles using a sharps box.
+Please always dispose of your used syringes and needles using a sharps bin.

-The sharps bin should then be taken to one of the recommended locations as per NHS guidelines – https://www.nhs.uk/chq/Pages/2421.aspx
+The sharps bin should then be taken to one of these recommended locations as per NHS guidelines or ask one of our staff for help and information – https://www.nhs.uk/chq/Pages/2421.aspx

 Some councils will dispose of these bins for you.

 It can be difficult to find clinics which provide subcutaneous testosterone injection options in the UK.
 Optimale is one of the more modern TRT clinics in the UK, our doctors can prescribe medications such as enanthate and cypionate which can be injected subcutaneously with the best comfort and convenience.
 You can read more about TRT in the UK here.

 Contact us for more information on low testosterone or TRT.

 5 minute read

 Learn how to inject intramuscularly into the glute and thigh muscles safely and effectively.